isomerpages/govtech-gobusiness-main/_run-and-grow/4a-business-grants-portal.md

 Register an account with CorpPass in order to log into BGP.
 Approach your CorpPass Admin to assign an appropriate BGP role to you.

 <p>
-{% include button.html text="Login to Business Grants Portal" src="https://www.businessgrants.gov.sg/" type="primary" %}
+{% include button.html text="Login to Business Grants" src="https://www.businessgrants.gov.sg/" type="primary" %}
 </p>

 #### 3. Fill in Company Profile